eed3si9n/treehugger/README.md

 ## Licensing

-Any code I took from scalac is covered by SCALA LICENSE.
+Any code taken from scalac is covered by SCALA LICENSE.
+Copyright LAMP/EPFL.

-Any other code I wrote is covered by MIT License.
+Any other added code is covered by MIT License.
+Copyright e.e d3si9n.